Transformers: War for Cybertron: Reception

 Critical reaction has been generally positive, with many reviews citing that War for Cybertron is an improvement over past Transformers games.
 Aggregate scores across all three platforms were fairly uniform.
 The PC version holds a score of 76.25% at GameRankings and 76/100 at Metacritic.
 The PlayStation 3 version has a 78.47% and 77/100 at the two aggregate sites, while the Xbox 360 version reports scores of 79.45% and 76/100.
-Individual review scores ranged from a 50% approval by Edge magazine to a 94% approval by Gaming Trend.
+Individual review scores ranged from a score of 5 out of ten by Edge, to a 94% approval by Gaming Trend.

 Reviewers praised the in-game voice acting.
 G4TV's Matt Kell noted that Peter Cullen's voice work as Optimus was "commanding and familiar", adding that the other actors "even do their best to replicate the voices of the original cartoon."
-Mike Nelson of Game Informer agreed and noted the game's excellent dialogue, stating "the script has all the overwrought melodrama you’d expect from giant talking robots."
+Mike Nelson of Game Informer agreed and noted the game's excellent dialogue, stating "the script has all the overwrought melodrama you'd expect from giant talking robots."
 Several critics also gave high marks for War for Cybertrons multiplayer.
-IGN's Arthur Gies noted the influences from Unreal Championship, Tribes, Team Fortress 2, and Battlefield: Bad Company 2 adding that "War for Cybertron leverages its transformation mechanic to create something that feels shockingly new."
+IGNs Arthur Gies noted the influences from Unreal Championship, Tribes, Team Fortress 2, and Battlefield: Bad Company 2 adding that "War for Cybertron leverages its transformation mechanic to create something that feels shockingly new."
 Tom McShea of GameSpot noted that the game's Escalation mode provided a Transformers twist on Gears of Wars Horde mode.
 GamePros Kat Bailey noted that the multiplayer was "probably the most appealing part of the package", adding it had a "strong suite [of] options."
-1UP.com's Matt Miller lauded the ability to play through the game's campaign with up to three players online, as did G4TV's Matt Kell.
+1UP.coms Matt Miller lauded the ability to play through the game's campaign with up to three players online, as did G4TV's Matt Kell.
 Both reviewers also praised the new character designs, with Kell calling them "inventive."
-Wired.com's John Mix Meyer gave praise to the game's campaign length, stating "The game’s 10-hour single-player campaign means there’s plenty of time for the crazy transformations to strut their stuff."
+Wired.coms John Mix Meyer gave praise to the game's campaign length, stating "The game's 10-hour single-player campaign means there's plenty of time for the crazy transformations to strut their stuff."
 John Hamblin of Eurogamer praised the transformation animations.
 He stated players will "occasionally wish there was a Max Payne slow-mo option so you could appreciate the nuance of these feats a little more."